Lease Termination Letter: A General Guide

 Jump to Section

 A lease termination letter informs a tenant or owner that the lease will soon expire and it clarifies the obligations of each party throughout the transfer.
 When a lease agreement expires, the landlord and lessee can either continue or terminate the lease, depending on the lease provisions.
-However, no matter the circumstance, a written notice to continue or terminate the lease agreement is always necessary.
-Therefore, the most reasonable way to prove something in court is to record everything in writing, so you always have evidence in case any legal action is required.
+However, no matter the circumstance, it is always advisable to send a written notice to continue or terminate the lease agreement.
+The most reasonable way to prove something in court is to record everything in writing, so you always have evidence in case any legal action is required.

 What is a Lease Termination Letter?